andyw324/AzurePushToBLOB/readme.md

 2. Generate a SAS token with an expiry date/time 5 minutes from current time
 3. Initiate file upload
 4. Log all sdouts

+## Notes
+Azure Data Factory cannot natively delete files from BLOB storage.
+To specify which "files" to Extract and Load into a Database, can specify a fixed filename with wildcards.
+It is not possible to dynamically generate a filename.
+However, can use "Partitioning" to dynamically define a "BLOB Folder".
+This is useful as specific files can be uploaded to a "Timestamped" BLOB Folder.

+The above code uploads files to a folder structure based on the timestamp using a `YYYY/MM/DD/HHMM` structure.